Skip to main content

 OptionDescription

-serverUrl(String)Base URL of the Dokimos server (e.g., https://dokimos.example.com)
+serverUrl(String)Base URL of the Dokimos server (for example, https://dokimos.example.com)

 OptionDescriptionDefault